 Online Booking for Dietetic Consultations

-For online booking, please click on the name of your preferred practice and follow the prompts.
+For online booking, please click on the link below and follow the prompts.

 Dietitian Services | Online Booking

 Initial Consultation: R850.00 (60 minutes, menu plan development)